inabikarilibrary/inalib/inapedia/players/german/milozaki.md

 # Milozaki

-Milozaki is a German player, maining Chain.
+Milozaki is a German :de: player, maining Chain.
 He is best known for being a prominent community manager as well as tournament organizer.

 ## Achievements